nkuzman/helm-charts/charts/person-structure/README.md

   secretName: "name-of-trust-store-secret" # string value
   location: "/path/to/trust-store" # string value
   trustStoreName: "name-of-trust-store-file-from-secret" # string value
+  trustStoreType: "type-of-trust-store" # string value, default is JKS
 ```

 `location` attribute is used to define where trust store file will be located inside container.
 Any location is fine, as long as it doesn't override any existing container path.
+Suggested location is: `/mnt/k8s/trust-store`.

 `trustStoreName` is the actual name of the trust store file itself, as defined in secret.

 Those two parameters are joined together to form an absolute path to trust store file.

+Default trust store type is JKS and if other type of trust store file is provided, it has to be specified in `trustStoreType` attribute, for example "PKCS12".

 When using secret to mount trust store, no additional custom setup is required.

-#### Provide mTLS key store from initContainer
+#### Provide mTLS key store from `initContainer`

 mTLS support can also be added to person-structure application in two different ways.

-As for trust store, key store could also be provided via custom initContainer, with similar requirements.
+As for trust store, key store could also be provided via custom `initContainer`, with similar requirements.

 For example, custom `initContainer` could have this definition: